 - Pour the cornstarch slurry into the sauce and immediately start whisking it into the sauce.
 Keep whisking, and the sauce will start to thicken.

 Making crispy oven baked chicken wings is almost an art, similar to making bread.
 You can follow a recipe, but it really takes hands-on learning to master it.
-Just remember:
+Just remember these tricks:

-- If the oven is too cool, your wings will take forever and the fat won’t cook off enough, leaving you with a rubbery chicken wing.
+- If the oven is too cool, the chicken wings will take forever, and the fat won’t cook off enough, leaving you with a rubbery chicken wing.
 Gross!

-- If the oven is too hot, your wings will cook too fast and the fat won’t have enough time to cook off, leaving you with a fatty wing with super tough skin.
+- If the oven is too hot, the wings will cook too fast, and the fat won’t have enough time to cook off, leaving you with a fatty wing with super tough skin.

-- Bake the chicken wings for 20 min.
+Step 4.
+Bake the chicken wings for 20 minutes.
 Flip each wing over and continue to cook for another 20 minutes.

-- Cool for 5 minutes on the rack, then shake the wings in a sealed glass container with the buffalo sauce.
-Serve immediately with ranch dressing or blue cheese dressing, carrots, and celery sticks!
+Step 5.
+Cool for 5 minutes on the rack, then shake the wings in a sealed glass container with the buffalo sauce.
+Serve immediately with Ranch Dressing or blue cheese dressing, carrots, and celery sticks!

 Wings are best served the day of, but they’re also really good reheated the next day!
 I recommend reheating them in the oven at 300F for 5-10 minutes rather than microwaving so that you don’t lose that crispiness.
 Store any leftovers in an airtight container in the fridge.

-Do you need to flip chicken wings when baking?
+Do you need to flip recipes – chicken wings when baking?

 Do I need baking powder for crispy chicken wings?